futel/futel.net/_posts/2025-06-24-new-public-phone-fiftyeighth.md

 ![](/images/blog/PXL_20250614_214239389.MP.jpg)

 New public phone!
 SE 58th at Holgate.
+Supported in part by a SE Uplift Community Small Grant.